 The Liberal Arts Core (8 courses)

 - 1. Expository Writing Program:

-- · Writing the Essay
+- Writing the Essay

-- The Advanced College Essay
+- Business and Its Publics: Inquiry and Discourse or Commerce and Culture

-- 2. Foundations of Contemporary
+- 2. Foundations of Contemporary Culture:

-- Conversations of the West
+- Texts and Ideas

-- World Cultures
+- Cultures and Contexts

 - 3. Foundations of Scientific Inquiry:

-- Natural Science I, II, or a course in biology, chemistry, physics, environmental science, or neural science
+- An approved departmental course in anthropology, biology, chemistry, environmental science, physics, or psychology, or Natural Science I or II in the Morse Academic Plan

 - Calculus I (or higher-level mathematics)

 - Statistics

-- Introductory Economics- Microeconomics
+- Microeconomics

 Business Core (9 courses)

 The Business Core consists of requirements common to all Stern students and spans each of the fundamental areas of business study.
 It is comprised of two unique sequences: the Money and Markets Core and the People, Information, and Systems Core.
 Both cores include global studies courses and also encompass a student's business major sequence.

 Money and Markets Core (5 courses)

 This sequence is designed to educate students about the use of quantitative methods to study, analyze, and solve financial and social allocation problems-focusing on how money flows in and across companies, markets, and economies.
 The courses in the Money and Markets Core include the following:

 - Principles of Financial Accounting

 - Principles of Managerial Accounting

 - Foundations of Financial Markets

 - Introduction to Marketing

 - Economics of Global Business

 People, Information, and Systems Core (4 courses)

-The People, Information, and Systems Core is a four-course sequence designed to give students the knowledge and analytical skills needed to efficiently and effectively gather, organize, and motivate the people, information, systems, and processes needed to make an organization thrive.
+The People, Information, and Systems Core is a four-course sequence designed to give students the knowledge and analytical skills needed to efficiently and effectively gather, organize, and motivate the people, information, systems, and processes necessary to make an organization thrive.
 This core includes the following courses:

 - Information Technology in Business and Society

 - Management and Organizational Analysis

 - Competitive Advantage from Operations

 - International Studies Program

 Social Impact Core (4 courses)

-The Social Impact Core is a fourcourse sequence focusing on issues of personal and professional ethics; corporate social responsibility; the role of law in business and commerce; and the interconnections between corporations, markets, cultures, governments, and our global society.
+The Social Impact Core is a four-course sequence focusing on issues of personal and professional ethics; corporate social responsibility; the role of law in business and commerce; and the interconnections between corporations, markets, cultures, governments, and our global society.
 The four courses include the following:

 - Business and Its Publics

 - Organizational Communication and Its Social Context

 - Law, Business, and Society

 - Professional Responsibility and Leadership

 International Studies Sequence (2 courses)

 The Stern experience is designed to broaden each student's view of the world.
 Given the undeniably global scope of business in the 21st century, all students are required to take a two-course International Studies sequence.
 It begins in the sophomore year with the Economics of Global Business, a course combining the study of macroeconomics and international trade.
-In the spring term of their junior year, students take the International Studies Program, a strategy-based course that teaches students how to understand the competitive positioning of a company in its industry, country, and international context.
+In the spring term of junior year, students take the International Studies Program, a strategy-based course that teaches them how to understand the

+competitive positioning of a company in its industry, country, and international context.
 The course includes a one-week visit to a country in Asia, Europe, or Latin America to experience the culture firsthand and to meet with the executives of a major corporation based in that country.

 Cohort Leadership Project (1 course)

-See page 18 for full description.
+See page 30 for full description.